FarmBot/Farmbot-Web-App/README.md

 0. Navigate to `/public/app-resources/languages` and run the command `node _helper.js yy` where `yy` is your language's [language code](http://www.science.co.il/Language/Locale-codes.php).
 Eg: `ru` for Russian.
 0. Edit the translations in the file created in the previous step: `"phrase": "translated phrase"`.
 0. When you have updated or added new translations, commit/push your changes and submit a pull request.

+# Want to Help?

+[Low Hanging Fruit](https://github.com/FarmBot/Farmbot-Web-App/search?utf8=%E2%9C%93&q=todo).
+[Raise an issue](https://github.com/FarmBot/Farmbot-Web-App/issues/new?title=Question%20about%20a%20TODO) if you have any questions.